English | Français

 Challenges Facing the African Court

 Despite its important accomplishments, the African Court faces a host of challenges.
-The Court does not have enforcement capacity, for example, a problem it shares with other regional and international courts like the East African Court of Justice, the International Criminal Court, and the International Court of Justice.
+The Court lacks an effective enforcement capacity, for example, a problem it shares with other regional and international courts like the East African Court of Justice, the Economic Community of West African States Court of Justice, the International Court of Justice, and the International Criminal Court.
 It therefore cannot enforce its rulings and has no power to compel states to respect its orders.
+The AfCHPR is merely asked to report noncompliance instances to the AU Executive Council, which would in practice call upon states to cooperate with the body.
+A report issued by the AfCHPR in 2021 showed that only about 7 percent of its judgments and nearly none of its rulings on provisional measures have been implemented.

-The African Court can follow up on compliance through its publicly released annual reports, direct engagement with the African Union Commission, participation in AU summits and sensitization meetings with member states, and consultations with other regional and international courts.
-However, these do not guarantee that its orders will be respected.
+The African Court has established the practice of following up on compliance with its decisions through its publicly released annual reports, direct engagement with the African Union Commission and policy organs of the AU, participation in AU summits, sensitization missions to member states, and engagement with national human rights institutions and civil society.
+However, these have not proved effective in guaranteeing that its orders are respected.

 The volume of cases brought to the African Court is inversely correlated to the robustness of democratic institutions among AU member states.

 The volume of cases brought to the African Court is inversely correlated to the robustness of democratic institutions among AU member states.
-Today the Court faces a backlog of complaints, numbering in the hundreds.
-This is occurring alongside the backdrop of increasing repression against human rights defenders.
-Hence, it can be argued that the Court’s register is a reliable early warning indicator of shrinking democratic space.
+Today the AfCHPR faces a degree of backlash caused by the row of withdrawals that have resulted in a sharp decrease in the number of newly received applications.
+This is occurring alongside a backdrop of increasing repression against human rights defenders and shrinking of civic space in Africa.
+Hence, it can be argued that the AfCHPR’s register is a reliable early warning indicator of shrinking democratic space.
 If the continental trend of democratic backsliding continues, it means a growing number of African nationals are unable to seek justice within their own countries.
+But the withdrawal of recognition of jurisdiction and low adherence to the AfCHPR’s operation also reveals a decline in human rights discourse among African states.

 Illustratively, one of the African Court’s strongest supporters since its inception has been Burkina Faso, which had fully complied with all of the Court’s decisions.
-Yet, today, that country is led by a military junta that is doing its best to block a claim by survivors of a massacre that took place in February 2024.
+Yet, today, that country is led by a military junta that is resistant to hearing the plight of survivors of a massacre that took place in February 2024.
 The massacre was allegedly committed by members of the military.
+It is relevant to point out that Niger and Mali who are also currently under military rule have not withdrawn their recognition of the AfCHPR’s jurisdiction, thus leaving the AfCHPR as an avenue for victims to seek remedy for the violations of their freedoms.

 Priorities for the Court Over the Next 10 years

-Addressing these problems will require a shift in attitudes on several levels.
-First, African countries must respect the conventions they sign and have the integrity and foresight to allow key institutions like the African Court and the African Commission on Human and Peoples’ Rights to operate properly.
+Addressing problems facing the AfCHPR will require a shift in attitudes on several levels.
+First, African countries must respect the conventions they sign and have the integrity and foresight to allow key institutions like the African Court and the African Commission to operate properly.
 It sends an unfortunate message that African governments are constraining African institutions from discharging their duties to African citizens.

-Second, the independence and autonomy of key institutions like the African Court, the African Commission on Human and Peoples’ Rights, and the Pan-African Parliament should be at the center of the ongoing AU institutional reform process.
+Second, the independence and autonomy of key institutions like the African Court, the African Commission, the Children’s Committee, and the Pan-African Parliament should be at the center of the ongoing AU institutional reform process.

-The African Court views itself as the preeminent judicial mechanism in Africa without which the continent’s Agenda 2063 objectives will not be fully met.
+The African Court is the preeminent judicial mechanism in Africa, without which the continent’s Agenda 2063 objectives will not be fully met.
 This Agenda envisions an Africa that is prosperous, independent, secure, and democratic.
 The preservation of democracy and human rights is central to this.
 As long as citizens are unable to enjoy their rights and fulfill their aspirations, the continent will continue to lag behind.

 It begins with all 54 member states recommitting themselves to the goals of the AU Charter, ratifying the protocol establishing the African Court, and signing on to the provision allowing individuals to petition the Court.
 Anything less raises questions about these governments’ commitment to upholding the norms and values to which generations of Africans have aspired.